lemmy/ConcurrentSCC/README.md

 - UF: This contains methods of manipulating the data structure.
 It involves standard union find operations along with some cyclic list operations.
 The latter operations involve merging two lists, remove an element from the list and marking a node dead in the list.
 The class also contains several auxilary operations to aid in locking of nodes.
 - ConcurrentFastSCC: This is the executor class of the algorithm which initiates the finding of SCCs and returns sets of nodes that belong in the same SCC.
 - SCCWorker: The `run` method of this class implements the iterative version of SCC finding algorithm which is quite similar to the Tarjan's sequential algorithm.
+- ConcurrentBitSet: Used to maintain the set of workers an UFNode is being processed by.
+A non concurrent bitset would result in race conditions.